NuSkooler/enigma-bbs/docs/index.md

 ./main.js
 ```

 Read the Points of Interest below for more info.
+Also check-out all the other documentation files in the [docs](.) directory.

 ## Points of Interest
 * **The first user you create via register/applying (user ID = 1) will be automatically be added to the `sysops` group.
 And thus becomes SysOp.** (aka root)